 Nourishing ideas Regional and global cooperation.
 Danone baby milk rationed in the UK over China 'export' fear.
 8 April 2013Last updated at 14:20 ET Demand for foreign-made baby milk in China is strong after contaminated baby formula killed six infants in 2008 Retailers in the UK are rationing sales of powdered baby milk because of a surge in demand in China.

 Danone, the manufacturer of Aptamil and Cow and Gate baby milk powder, said most supermarkets were introducing a restriction of two cans per customer.
+It said the limit was to prevent some individuals from bulk-buying baby milk for "unofficial exports".
+Retailers were also capping sales of Nestle's SMA milk, despite the company saying there were no stock shortages.
+Danone said in a statement: "We understand that the increased demand is being fuelled by unofficial exports to China to satisfy the needs of parents who want Western brands for their babies. " Chinese thirst "We would like to apologise to parents for any inconvenience caused by this limit.
+Boosting production.
 Brazil supermarkets 'to avoid Amazon meat' 25 March 2013Last updated at 18:45 ET Farmers use fire to clear land for cattle, destroying huge swathes of rainforest in the Amazon region.